You probably haven’t heard of this country called SURINAME.

-While item #4 are scheduled cultural events, every day in Suriname can be enough reason to party!
-Clubs like Euphoria, Havana Lounge and Club Touche are always fully packed every night.
-These night spots offer promos like Ladies Night, themed events like Cuban Nights, foreign acts like DJs, bands, singers are invited to get you partying for more.
+While item #4 is scheduled cultural events, every day in Suriname can be enough reason to party!
+Clubs like Euphoria, Havana Lounge, and Club Touche are always fully packed every night.
+These night spots offer promos like Ladies Night, themed events like Cuban Nights, and foreign acts like DJs, bands, and singers are invited to get you partying for more.
 Big hotels, too, have their nightly party events, so check for schedules in the hotel you will be staying in.
-And when somebody you really know invite you to party in a moving bus, as long as you are at ease with that person, hop in and party on while the bus tours around the streets of Paramaribo.
+And when somebody you know invites you to party in a moving bus, as long as you are at ease with that person, hop in and party on while the bus tours around the streets of Paramaribo.

 party bus! #party_animal #drive #mobile #party #partytime #partyhard A video posted by Miguel Rogali (@survivormate) on Jul 10, 2015 at 3:33pm PDT

-Why this is Awesome: With upbeat music, voyeuristic lightings and exotic-erotic, Surinaamse dance moves, you will be in for a new clubbing experience.
-Plus the Party Bus takes you under the night sky around the streets, where people walking, looking on and wishing they were riding and partying with you.
+Why this is Awesome: With upbeat music, voyeuristic lighting, and exotic-erotic, Surinamese dance moves, you will be in for a new clubbing experience.
+Plus the Party Bus takes you under the night sky around the streets, where people walk, looking on, and wish they were riding and partying with you.